juliasilge/course-ML-tidymodels/slides/chapter4_16.md

 2 rsq     standard       0.236
 ```

-The performance metrics you achieved on the testing set indicate that you did not overfit during the tuning process.
+Notes: The performance metrics you achieved on the testing set indicate that you did not overfit during the tuning process.

 ---